atsign-foundation/at_libraries/at_lookup/README.md

 ## Overview:

 The AtLookup Library is the low-level direct implementation of the @protocol verbs.
-The AtClient packages depends on this package to execute commands(scan, update, lookup, llookup, plookup, etc) on the secondary server.
+The AtLookup package is an interface to interact with the secondary server to execute commands(scan, update, lookup, llookup, plookup, etc).

 ## Get started:

 ### Installation:

-To use this library in your app, add it to your pubspec.yaml
+To add this package as the dependency, add it to your pubspec.yaml

 ```dart
 dependencies: